How Truly Natural Healing Actually Works

 pleasures ---- more than even life itself, sometimes. ---- This

-world". (---possibly even around the globe, but this editor is not
+(---possibly even around the globe, but this editor is not intimately

-intimately acquainted with the "pseudo-religious" feelings of most
+acquainted with the "pseudo-religious" feelings of most other cultures.

 -----------------------